• sl53

 I was looking for an at least semi-professional knife sharpener for the kitchen and stumbled upon “Bavarian Edge” brand and of course, if any, I had to buy this one – just for patriotism 🙂 After several weeks of use and testing I want to finally give my opinion on this one.
 Please note that I don’t make any money with this.

-Greenhouse Heater – Upgrade
+Greenhouse Kerosene Heater – Upgrade

 My new greenhouse heater that I luckily got hold of.
 Since the previous one unfortunately was a real letdown, I gave another product a chance.